-Summer employees and volunteers are just as likely to be dishonest and damaging as a full-time employee.
-Organizations that fail to properly recognize these risks are setting themselves up for risks that can include costly lawsuits, stolen goods or property, or lighter cash registers.
+Summer employees and volunteers are just as likely to be dishonest and damaging as full-time employees.
+Organizations that fail to properly recognize these risks are setting themselves up for risks that can include costly legal battles, lawsuits, stolen goods or property, or lighter cash registers.

 Background checks cost too much